thibmaek/thibmaek.github.io/_posts/2015-05-17-supercharging-the-raspberry-pi-for-terminal.markdown

 layout: post
 title: "Supercharging the Raspberry Pi for terminal"
 date: "2015-02-23"
+summary: "I’m crazy about the Raspberry Pi, you might already know that.
+Another thing I’m crazy about is Bash & the terminal."
 ---

 I’m crazy about the Raspberry Pi, you might already know that.
 Another thing I’m crazy about is Bash & the terminal.